 The patrol force is the backbone of the Malden Police Department.
-Comprised of over eighty patrol officers and supervisors, it is also the largest unit within the department.
+Comprised of over seventy patrol officers and supervisors, it is also the largest unit within the department.
 Some of the responsibilities of the patrol force include: answering calls for police and emergency service, serving court orders and warrants, conducting initial criminal investigations, and patrolling the city by means of cruiser, bicycle, and foot.
 The unit is in operation 24 hours per day, 365 days per year.

 Under the command of Captain Glenn Cronin, the patrol division is divided into five working platoons, each of which is made up of a Lieutenant, who commands the platoon, and Sergeants, who supervise of a group of patrol officers on the street.